sttilstra/THM_WriteUp_Docs/Neighbor.md

 <br>

 Doing this will open up a new tab in the browser which displays the website code.
 An alternate way of view this is to use the developer tools which can be access by right clicking on the page and selecting inspect.
 This looks like pretty standard HTML.
 However, if you scan towards the bottom, you can see a comment that contains the credentials guest:guest to use in the login form.
-It also mentions that the "admin" user account is off limits.
+It also mentions that the "**admin**" user account is off limits.

 <br>